flotools/flotools/README.md

 * Previous/Next column shortcut for Midi Event List Reporting: changed to Option+Shift+Left Bracket or Right Bracket, respectively
 * Speak Record-enabled Tracks/disarm all tracks has been taken out of beta stage, and now works reliably.
 This is also true for the related command, Control+Shift+r, to List Record-Enabled Tracks/List Record-Disabled Tracks.
 * Flo Tools installs Flo Mouse and Flo Num Pad

+### Flo Tools 2.3.3:

+* Fixed the initial state of toggle input monitor and loop record.
+* Included the macros to toggle Flo Mouse and Flo Num Pad
+* Fixed Retrospective Midi Record in shortcut helper to reflect the changes in Pro Tools 2018.1